connectrpc/connect-query-es/README.md

 ### Using BigInt with RPC inputs

 Since Connect-React-Query use the inputs as keys for the query, if you have a field with type `int64`, those fields will cause serialization problems.
-For this reason, Connect-React-Query ships with defaultOptions that can be passed to the QueryClient to make sure serializing BigInts is done properly:
+For this reason, Connect-React-Query ships with defaultOptions that can be passed to the QueryClient to make sure serializing BigInt fields is done properly:

 ```ts
 import { defaultOptions } from "@connectrpc/connect-react-query";